Google Business Profile Optimisation:

 The Honest Reality

-According to multiple industry sources, Google Business Profile optimisation isn’t complicated—it’s systematic completion of available features.
-According to results data, the businesses dominating local search simply take profiles seriously whilst competitors ignore them.
+Google Business Profile optimisation isn’t complicated—it’s systematic completion of available features.
+The businesses dominating local search simply take profiles seriously whilst competitors ignore them.

 For long-term visibility, Google Business Profile optimisation should be aligned with a wider local SEO strategy across your website and content.